ortegaalfredo/simpleVulnBenchmark/README.md

 Client example:

-To automatically benchmark your agent, you must request testcases and send detected vulnerabilities to the benchmark.
+To automatically benchmark your agent, follow these steps:

-This is an example client, you should choose a custom user_id for identification, and use the send_vulns() function to send your agents found testcase vulnerabilities.
-The benchmark server.py will then return the score and also generate a HTML page with a ranking graph and a list of all tests made so far:
+1. Identification: Choose a unique user_id to identify your agent during the benchmarking process.
+2. Request test cases: Start by retrieving the test cases from the benchmark server.
+3. Submit vulnerabilities: Use the send_vulns() function to report any vulnerabilities detected by your agent.
+4. Call finish_benchmark() to calculate results.

+Once submitted, the benchmark server (server.py) will:

+1. Calculate and return your agent's performance score.

+2. Generate a detailed HTML report containing:

+3. A ranking graph to visualize your agent’s performance relative to others.

+4. A comprehensive list of all tests conducted so far.

+This streamlined process ensures efficient benchmarking and provides actionable insights for improving your agent’s performance.

+Example code:

 ```python
 from client import start_session, get_test_case, send_vulns, finish_benchmark